purpletue/p-package-manager/README.md

-# P — Package Manager Wrapper for Linux
+# P — Package Manager Wrapper for Linux/BSD/macOS

 `p` is a minimal zsh function that wraps `pacman`, `apt`, `dnf`, `zypper`, `brew` and more into a single, fast command.
 No more typing `sudo pacman -S` or forgetting flags — just `p`.